nspotrepka/566/README.md

-# MARIO
+# mario

-**MARIO** is a research project exploring the relationships between music and art through deep learning.
+**mario** is a research project exploring the relationships between music and art through deep learning.

 ## Setup